staillansag/wm-install/README.md

 ![Create Image](https://github.com/staillansag/wm-install/blob/main/screenshots/AdvancedOptions_CreateImage.png)

+You can check the content of the image I created here: https://github.com/staillansag/wm-install/blob/main/install/ImageContents.html

 ##    Setup Docker on the host machine
 Configure Docker resources to allow (if possible) 4 vCPUs and 8 Gb RAM.
 It may work with less resources, but I haven't tested it.
 Ensure docker-compose is installed on your host. if not, go to https://docs.docker.com/compose/install/